• Skip to primary navigation

 Step 4: Use a spoon to scoop sections of tomatoes and add a raw egg to each little hole you make.
 Cover and simmer for 5 minutes.

-adding feta cheese to the cooking tomatoes
+Adding feta cheese to the cooking tomatoes.

-Step 5: Add ⅓ cup feta cheese to the top of the shakshuka.
+Step 5: Add â…“ cup feta cheese to the top of the shakshuka.
 Cover and simmer for another 10 minutes.
-(You can also finish cooking the eggs via a broiler if you prefer.)
+(You can also finish cooking the eggs via a broiler.)

 Serve hot with these gluten free English muffins.
 They are great for dipping into the tomato sauce!